pygame/pygame/docs/reST/ref/draw.rst

             outside the original boundary of the rect.
 For more details on how the thickness for edge lines grow, refer to the ``width`` notes of the :func:`pygame.draw.line` function.
-   :param int border_radius: (optional) used for drawing rectangle with rounded
+   :param int border_radius: (optional) used for drawing rectangle with rounded corners.
-      corners.
-Value will be in the interval [0, min(height, width) / 2].
-Part of the circle drawn on the corners will have this radius.
+      The supported range is [0, min(height, width) / 2], with 0 representing a rectangle
+      without rounded corners.

    :returns: a rect bounding the changed pixels, if nothing is drawn the
       bounding rect's position will be the position of the given ``rect``